Mental Health and Addictions

 Advocacy

-We advocate for increased base funding for mental health and addictions services to account for staff turnover, burnout, and demand that sharply increased during the pandemic, with the goal of ensuring more people get the help they need, when they need it.
+We advocate for increased base funding for mental health and addiction services to address rising demand, staff burnout, and turnover—ensuring more people get the help they need, when they need it.

 What impact looks like